 This means that they have reproduced and sold the original copyrighted artwork illegally.

-In short, failure to get the proper permissions, and therefore failure to offer a percentage of your earnings, makes the sale of any fan art you produce illegal.
+In short, failure to get the proper permissions, and therefore failure to offer a percentage of your earnings, makes selling any fan art you produce illegal.

 Think about it, if you created an original piece of artwork and others started using that art in different ways to make money themselves, you’d likely be pretty annoyed that they were earning money off your creative idea.